Precociality and altriciality: Precociality

+A foal and its mother, a precocial mammal.

 Precocial young have open eyes, hair or down, large brains, and are immediately mobile and somewhat able to flee from or defend themselves against predators.
 For example, with ground-nesting birds such as ducks or turkeys, the young are ready to leave the nest in one or two days.
 Among mammals, most ungulates are precocial, being able to walk almost immediately after birth.

 Etymology

 The word "precocial" is derived from the Latin root praecox, the same root as in precocious, meaning early maturity.

 Superprecociality

 Extremely precocial species are called "superprecocial".
 Examples are the megapode birds, which have full-flight feathers at hatching and which, in some species, can fly on the same day.
 Enantiornithes and pterosaurs were also capable of flight soon after hatching.

 Another example is the blue wildebeest, the calves of which can stand within an average of six minutes from birth and walk within thirty minutes; they can outrun a hyena within a day.
 Such behavior gives them an advantage over other herbivore species and they are 100 times more abundant in the Serengeti ecosystem than hartebeests, their closest taxonomic relative.
 Hartebeest calves are not as precocial as wildebeest calves and take up to thirty minutes or more before they stand, and as long as forty-five minutes before they can follow their mothers for short distances.
 They are unable to keep up with their mothers until they are more than a week old.

 Black mambas are highly precocial; as hatchlings, they are fully independent, and are capable of hunting prey the size of a small rat.